Coding Quests

 state_machine.transition_to($"../IdleState")

-The air_control parameter (0.3 means 30% of ground control) is essential for game feel.
-Full air control feels floaty and unrealistic.
-Zero air control feels stiff.
-0.2-0.4 is the sweet spot for most action games.
+The air_control value (0.3 means 30 percent of ground control) is pure game feel.
+Full air control feels floaty.
+Zero feels like steering a brick.
+Somewhere between 0.2 and 0.4 is the sweet spot for most action games, and you'll know yours within five minutes of testing.

-The separate fall state handles the descending phase:
+The separate fall state handles the way down:

 GDScript